 Koko Taylor made a celebrated appearance in the 1970 film The Blues Is Alive and Well in Chicago and featured at Switzerland’s Montreux Jazz Festival and at the Ann Arbor Blues and Jazz Festival in Michigan in the early 1970s.

-Chess Records, however, had gone into decline following the death of its founder in 1969, and she was eventually dropped.
+Chess Records, however, had gone into decline following the death of its founder in 1969, and Koko was eventually dropped from the roster.
 Although still recording for small local labels, she no longer had her own band and was forced to return to cleaning until she was featured on an album recorded at the Ann Arbor Festival for Atlantic Records. and producer Bruce Iglauer signed her to his nascent Alligator label.